BILL C-71: AN ACT TO AMEND CERTAIN ACTS AND REGULATIONS IN RELATION TO FIREARMS

 What Can You Do?

-Contact the Minister of Public Safety and Your Local MP
+You can respectfully contact the Minister of Public Safety and Your Local MP

 The Hon.
 Ralph Goodale, P.C., M.P.